pascal-fb-martin/houseclock/README.md

 Why not use gpsd and ntpd?
 These are designed for PPS, which is not supported by most (any?)
 USB GPS receivers.
 The installation instructions are quite long and arcane.
 Many people have done it, but the average person will find it technically demanding.

-PPS is not necessary: 1/10 second accuracy is more than enough for home use cases and most USB GPS receivers send the GPS fix within a few milliseconds anyway.
-On the flip side, the GPS receiver likely introduce a calculation latency.
+PPS is not necessary for most people: 1/10 second accuracy is more than enough for home use cases and most USB GPS receivers send the GPS fix within a few milliseconds anyway.
+On the flip side, the GPS receiver likely introduce a calculation latency, which might be variable.
 PPS is only needed with a slow GPS connection, and when really high accuracy is required, typically for scientific purpose..

 For slower speed USB receivers, this software detects the beginning of each GPS cycle, and calculates the timing of this cycle based on the receive time, the count of characters received and the transmission speed.
 GPS receivers tend to send the fix information in the first NMEA sentence, reducing the error estimate.